UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 Also use File Explorer to drill into this folder.
 Do you see the sub-folders?

 Let's see what's in here.
-How do I list the files and folders?
+How do I list the files and folders under repository?

 ```
-ls -la
+ls -la repository
 ```

 Do you see the analyses and data folder?